telerik/xamarin-forms-docs/controls/slideview/itemtemplate.md

 The following example shows how to populate the ItemsSource with business items and customize their appearance.

-First, create a sample MyItem class and a ViewModel containing a collection of MyItem objects:
+First, create a sample MyItem class:

 <snippet id='slideview-itemtemplate-businessobject' />

+Add a ViewModel containing a collection of MyItem objects:

 <snippet id='slideview-itemtemplate-viewmodel' />